 From mobile banking to the Internet of things (IoT) and artificial intelligence (AI), it is importer to consider the experience of women when designing and implementing technologies that will shape future societies.

 International Women’s Day event across the world

-Different events will be held simultaneously across the globe to commemorate the International Women’s Day.
+Different events will be held simultaneously across the globe to commemorate International Women’s Day.
 Far away in Europe, Amsterdam will host the “Youth Tech Fest”.
-Girls between the ages of 12 and 18 will learn how to develop apps, write codes and more.
+Girls between the ages of 12 and 18 will learn how to develop apps, write codes, and more.

 International Women’s Day celebration will also hold across major cities in some African countries.
 In Nigeria, there will be a Walk for equality and better in Abuja as well as a Just Kick It! – aside Women Football Tournament on March 9.
 The International Women’s Day Picnic will also hold on March 9 in Nairobi, Kenya.

 Celebrating IWD online

 You may not be able to make it to IWD events if your country doesn’t host the celebration.
 However, you can still participate online.
 The organizers want everyone to be a part of the celebration.
 Women are encouraged to strike a pose with their hands open to represent a balance between men and women.
 They are to post the picture on social media with the hashtag #BalanceforBetter.

 Gender equality in Tanzania is possible #IWD2019 puts your hands out for #BalanceforBetter pic.twitter.com/nhqcCb5uyM